arista-netdevops-community/automation_and_telemetry_demo/README.md

 ```
 cd ..
 ```
-## pyangbind demo
+## pyangbind

 pyangbind is a pyang plugin.
 It generates Python classes from a YANG module: It converts YANG module into a Python module, such that Python can be used to generate data which conforms with the data model defined in YANG.

 ```
 cd yang_modules/